 and consequently, for the augmented state as

 If the Markovian density $f(x_t \mid x_{t-1}, \xi_{t-1}, \theta)$ is conditionally linear in the parameters and conjugate to the prior $p(\theta)$, we can compute the posterior in closed form, and therefore the marginal dynamics as well.
-In this case, we do not need IBIS, and this significantly reduces the computational complexity of Algorithm~\ref{alg:i-o-smc2}~(see Section~\ref{sec:conditionally_linear}).
+In this case, we do not need IBIS, and this significantly reduces the computational complexity of Algorithm~\ref{alg:i-o-smc2}~(see Appendix~\ref{sec:conditionally_linear}).

-Note that, for the sake of clarity, in Algorithm~\ref{alg:i-o-smc2} and in its analysis in Section~\ref{sec:target_distribution}, we only consider the case when the dynamics have constant noise~(corresponding to the stage reward in~\eqref{eq:eig_constant_noise}).
-The modification to Algorithm~\ref{alg:i-o-smc2} for the more general case is straightforward by simply replacing the weight function, which is detailed in Section~\ref{sec:general_weight_function}.
+Note that, for the sake of clarity, in Algorithm~\ref{alg:i-o-smc2} and in its analysis in Section~\ref{sec:target_distribution}, we consider the case when the dynamics have constant noise, corresponding to the stage reward in~\eqref{eq:eig_constant_noise}.
+The modification to Algorithm~\ref{alg:i-o-smc2} for the more general case is straightforward, only requiring a modified weight function, as detailed in Section~\ref{sec:general_weight_function}.